 Food waste in hotels?
 Not so uncommon.
-Let’s imagine the clatter of plates that fills the air as guests line up at the buffet, eager to start their day.
+Let’s imagine the clatter of plates that fills the air as guests line up at the breakfast buffet, eager to start their day.
 A lavish spread awaits—scrambled eggs, pastries, fruit, and more.
 One man piles his plate with food, only to leave most of it untouched as he strolls out, sipping his coffee.
+The sight is all too familiar in hotel dining areas: plates laden with food, much of which ends up in the trash.

 The Scope of the Problem